AsuosOnurb/terrain-generation-and-rendering/README.md

 # Real-time Rendering of Procedurally Generated Terrain

-This is a NAU3D project with GLSL shader implementing procedurally generated terrain.
+This is a NAU3D project with GLSL shaders implementing procedurally generated terrain.

 **Features**